katzer/cordova-plugin-local-notifications/README.md

  */
 window.plugin.notification.local.add({ icon: 'ic_dialog_email' });
 ```
+### Notification sound under iOS
+The sound must be located in your project's resources and must be a caf file.

 ### Windows Phone 8.0
 Windows Phone 8.0 has no notification center.
 Instead local notifications are realized through live tiles updates.